 Barbara L. Carvalho is the Director of The Marist Poll.
 She oversees the design, analysis, and communication of Marist Poll research projects and results.
 Barbara received her Ph.D. in political science from Fordham University.
 She is a trustee of the National Council of Public Polls.
 She has developed and directed studies at the national, state, and community levels — for government, private, and non-profit organizations.

-Daniela Charter is the Director of the Survey Center at The Marist Poll.
+Daniela Charter is the Director of the Survey Center and Education Services at The Marist Poll.
 She received both her B.A. in Political Science and M.A. in Public Administration from Marist College.
-Daniela oversees the data collection for The Marist Poll and heads the training and supervision of nearly 300 student interviewers and supervisors and leads the development of The Marist Poll Academy.
+Daniela heads the survey center at The Marist Poll.
+She oversees the training and supervision of nearly 300 student interviewers and supervisors and leads the development of The Marist Poll Academy.
 She is also an adjunct professor for the Political Science Department at Marist College.

-Mike Conte is The Marist Poll’s Assistant Director of the Survey Center and Data Management.
+Mike Conte Mike Conte is a Director of Research and Data Analysis at The Marist Poll.
 He received both his B.A. in Business Marketing and his M.B.A. from Marist College.
-Mike works closely with both the Director of the Survey Center and the Director of Data Management to coordinate the Poll’s data collection operations.
+Mike works closely with both the Director of the Survey Center and the Director of Data Management to coordinate the Poll’s data collection and analysis operations.
 A Marist Poll alum, he has held a number of different positions within the Institute, including Survey Interviewer, Polling Assistant, Graduate Assistant, as well as his current position.
 Mike’s love of politics and admiration for The Marist Poll’s national reputation for accuracy made him jump at the chance to continue working for the Institute when the opportunity arose.